 Each spring in the lower Provo River, adult June sucker (Chasmistes liorus) are observed spawning, and significant numbers of recently hatched larvae are subsequently monitored drifting downstream.
 But post-larval survival rates of June sucker have been found to be low to zero since the species was listed as endangered in 1986 (and before).
 Monitoring efforts have not documented the successful recruitment of wild June sucker from Provo River and research has shown that larval fish generally do not survive longer than about 20 days after hatching.
 It is believed that the larval fish die because of a lack of suitable “nursery” or rearing habitat and are therefore unable to recruit into the adult population.
 The Provo River Delta Restoration Project is proposed as an essential action needed to recover the June sucker, an endangered fish that occurs naturally only in Utah Lake.
-The project will restore functional habitat conditions in the Provo River/Utah Lake interface that are essential for spawning, hatching, larval transport, survival, rearing and recruitment of young June sucker so they can grow and become reproducing adults and be self-sustaining.
+The project will restore functional habitat conditions in the lower Provo River and its interface with Utah Lake that are needed for spawning, hatching, larval transport, survival, rearing and recruitment of young June sucker so they can grow and become reproducing adults and be self-sustaining.

 Continued management and future use of Provo River water is closely tied to recovery of the June sucker.
-June sucker recovery will reduce risks to water supply reliability and result in an improved ecosystem for all who use Utah Lake.
+June sucker recovery will reduce risks to water supply reliability and result in an improved ecosystem for all who use the Provo River and Utah Lake.